This webpage explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 For airline tickets booked through Egencia or FCM, the following airlines may grant a Name Change Waiver that allows a traveler to transfer an airline ticket to another traveler per the chart below.

-Important Note about Name Change Waivers: A Name Change Waiver can’t be processed until a new traveler has been identified and is ready to book a new itinerary.
+Important Notes about Name Change Waivers: A Name Change Waiver can’t be processed until a new traveler has been identified and is ready to book a new itinerary.
 Meanwhile, the ticket will remain in the original traveler’s name.
 The original traveler should be advised not to use the unused ticket credit in the interim.
 There is no systemic way to monitor or prevent use.
+Unused airline ticket credits can not be transferred to another airline and the unused airline ticket credits must be exchanged prior to the expiration date!

 |American||Contact Egencia or FCM to rebook ticket.*|